spykard/Classification-HMMs/README.md

 (all) Utilizing n-grams on the observations heavily increases accuracy, see console logs and graphs.
 (all) Using a higher n-gram means more new unseen transitions, see graphs.
 (all) Adding the smoothing factor doesn't affect performance that much, at least on Pomegranate.
+(all) njobs = -1 (enabling parallelization with batches) has a peculiar effect of sometimes increasing or decreasing accuracy (by around 20% in both).
+This might be happening because the model does not overfit/train on the training data which leads to better performance on the test data.
 (1) Can be run at any time.
 (2) [Experimental Results of State-emission HMM.txt](Console%20Logs/Experimental%20Results%20of%20State-emission%20HMM.txt)
 (3) Can be run at any time.